-Careful comparisons reveal that all these passages – 1 Thess.
-4:16 – 5:3; 2 Thess.
-1:7-10; 2:1 – describe the very same day when Jesus Christ comes down from heaven, when His faithful people are gathered together, and when sudden destruction comes upon the lost.
-When all three sections are put together, it becomes clear that Jesus is coming with a shout, a voice, a trumpet, with mighty angels, to catch up true believers and to destroy the lost.
+Careful comparisons reveal that all these passages – 1 Thessalonians 4:16 – 5:3; 2 Thessalonians 1:7-10; 2:1 – describe the very same day when Jesus Christ comes down from heaven, when His faithful people will be gathered together, and when sudden destruction will come upon the lost.
+When all three sections are put together, it becomes clear that Jesus will be coming with a shout, a voice, a trumpet, with mighty angels, to catch up true believers and to destroy the lost.
 There is no secret about it.

 Check out our Bible Answers page for more information on a variety of topics.